HumphreyKn/one_task_at_a_time/0x00-hello_world/task-0.md

   - **preprocessing**
     - The C compiler first preprocesses the source code.
 This involves expanding macros, removing comments, and replacing header files with their contents.
     - The C compiler then compiles the source code.
 This involves translating the source code into assembly language.
     - The flags `-E` and can be used to perform preprocessing only.
+This flag instructs the compiler to stop after preprocessing and save the preprocessed code to a file.
+For example: `gcc -E main.c -o main.i`